Inflation from Dynamical Projective Connections: Introduction

 \section{Introduction}

-Since the initial formulation of cosmological inflation in the late 1970's to early 1980's \cite{Guth1981,Linde1982,Starobinsky1979,Albrecht1982}, dynamical scalar fields representing the so-called inflaton field have appeared in many unique forms.
+Since the initial formulation of cosmological inflation in the late 1970's to early 1980's \cite{Starobinsky1979,Guth1981,Linde1982,Albrecht1982}, dynamical scalar fields representing the so-called inflaton field have appeared in many unique forms.
 Despite the overwhelming evidence that the inclusion of scalar fields both alleviates long-standing cosmological problems and predicts the observed nearly scale-invariant spectrum of CMB perturbations, there are few proposals for a fundamental physical origin of the inflaton.
-Indeed, as explained by Kolb and Turner~\cite{kolbt} \begin{quote} \emph{That paradigm [inflation], however, is still without a standard model for its implementation.
-Of course, that shortcoming should be viewed in light of the fact that our understanding of physics at energy scales well beyond that of the standard model of particle physics is still quite incomplete.} \end{quote} Due to the expectation that physics beyond the standard model should have something to say about inflation, substantial effort has been focused on teasing out the emergence of inflation through string theory motivated models \cite{baumann_mcallister_2015}.
+Indeed, as explained by Kolb and Turner \begin{quote} \emph{That paradigm [inflation], however, is still without a standard model for its implementation.
+Of course, that shortcoming should be viewed in light of the fact that our understanding of physics at energy scales well beyond that of the standard model of particle physics is still quite incomplete.} \end{quote} -E. Kolb and M. Turner~\cite{kolbt} Due to the expectation that physics beyond the standard model should have something to say about inflation, substantial effort has been focused on teasing out the emergence of inflation through string theory motivated models \cite{baumann_mcallister_2015}.
 Attempts have also been made to realize the inflaton as the Standard Model Higgs field \cite{Bezrukov2008,Rubio2019}.
 Here, the Higgs is only a potentially viable inflaton if it couples non-minimally to the gravitational sector with a coupling of the form $\xi \phi^2 R$.
+More general models of non-minimally coupled inflation consider various other forms for the potential and coupling \cite{Fakir1990,Watanabe2007,Park:2008hz,Pallis2010,kodama2021relaxing}.